many_class_classifier ¶

 |

-Number of base estimators to train.
-If None, an optimal number is calculated based on the number of classes and alphabet_size. |
+Number of base estimators (sub-problems).
+If None, calculated based on other parameters. |

 None